Clothes Washer Rebate

 How to Get Your Rebate on an ENERGY STAR® Clothes Washer

-- Purchase a qualifying ENERGY STAR® clothes washer.
+- Purchase an ENERGY STAR® certified clothes washer.
 Must have electric water heater.

 Note: You must be a residential retail customer of a participating utility to be eligible.

 - Submit your online rebate request here, or submit a completed paper rebate form (download here or pick up at participating retailer).
 Include a copy of the sales receipt to the address on the rebate form.
 Expect your rebate check in 8–10 weeks.